"I enjoy working with clients to understand their business goals and develop practical, real-world solutions to address their legal concerns."

 Beyond the Law

 Ambi is a Virginia native who grew up in Northern Virginia.
-She currently resides in Arlington with her husband and young son.
+She currently resides in Arlington with her husband and young son and daughter.
 She likes to stay physically active, and she and her husband have run half marathons and 10K races.
-She also enjoys attending film festivals.
+She also enjoys attending film festivals and concerts.